 - Water Purification Tablets

-Obviously there are countless more items that you could add to this list, especially ones that are more relevant to your circumstances.
+Obviously, there are countless more items that you could add to this list, especially ones that are more specific to your circumstances, such as personal medications.
 This is just a general list and as many of these items as possible should be included.

 This may sound like a lot, and for a teenager putting together a bug out bag with all of these items will be costly.
 The backpack itself can cost between fifty to a hundred dollars if you want a quality one.